 What states allow gays & lesbians to marry?

 Before the Supreme Court ruled in June, 2015, we maintained the following list of states that legalized gay marriage.
 We provided the year the law went into effect, the name of the law when titled by the state legislature, and a citation where the law can be found.
 Some states didn’t pass a gay marriage law.
 Instead a court determined that the existing law prohibiting gay marriage was unconstitutional.
 In those states, we list the name of the court decision and citation for the case.
-If you want to read the court’s decision, ask a reference librarian at your public library for help or Google the name of the case.
+If you want to read the court’s decision, ask a reference librarian at your public library for help or Google the full name of the case.

 On June 26, 2013, the U.S. Supreme Court ruled that the federal Defense of Marriage Act (DOMA) violated the Fifth Amendment and was therefore unconstitutional (United States v.
 Windsor, 570 U.S. ___ (2013).
 The Act applied to federal employees regarding federal benefits.

 California: (2013) Family Code Section 300.